 The history of computer-generated imagery goes hand in hand with the history of the computer, as the computer evolved CGI effects became possible and gradually evolved over time.

 For the origins of computer-generated imagery (CGI) we need to go back to the year 1968.
-In this year a group of Russian mathematicians and physicists headed by N.Konstantinov created a mathematical model of a moving cat across a screen.
-A program was made for a specialized computer called BESM-4.
-The computer printed hundreds of frames to be later converted into usable film material.
+In this year a group of Russian mathematicians and physicists lead by N.Konstantinov created a mathematical model of a moving cat across a screen.
+A program was made for a special computer by the name of BESM-4.
+The BESM-4 computer printed hundreds of frames that could be converted into usable film material.

 New CGI developments followed shortly as a few months later in 1971 the first CGI was used in television programs.
 Two years later in 1973 the first 2D animated effect was realized by Yul Brynner in the point of view shot in Westworld.